 How long does approval take?

 If your credit card approval is not instant it could take a couple of days for your application to process.
+In my personal experience, I’ve never had to wait longer than a handful of business days.

 If you suspect things are lingering too long then check with the reconsideration line number below.